 It seems like a no-brainer that a team needs a clear objective and responsibilities.
 Yet regularly, I come across teams who don’t have this.
 The reasons for this can vary.
 Sometimes a team is built because of reorganisation, and there is little chemistry.
 Or it makes fiscal sense to shuffle employees from one team to another with another manager.
-For a team to function optimally, it’s essential to define the common goal.
-An efficient and fun way to start this conversation, is by performing a self-scan with Teamie.
+For a team building to function optimally, it’s essential to define the common goal.
+An efficient and fun way to start this conversation, is by performing a short survey.

 #2 Clear division of tasks